Aspen

 At the top of the climb

 Reaching the top I went out to the towers and admired the view.
-With rain in the forecast, we noticed the weather seemed much cooler and took a main road back down, albeit a bit shorter, straighter, and probably steeper.
+With rain in the forecast, we noticed the weather seemed much cooler and we took a main road back down, albeit a bit shorter, straighter, and probably steeper.

 Gary Zentmeyer, James Shanahan, Don Sheppard

-Nick Steel, Barry
+Nick Steele, Barry

 Classic Climbs of the Dolomites